 I am a Limited Term Assistant Professor (i.e. a postdoc) at the University of Georgia, studying representation theory and tensor-triangular geometry with Nate Harman and Dan Nakano.
+Additionally, I am funded by an AMS-Simons Travel Grant.
 For more on my research, visit my research page.

 I completed my Ph.D. in 2025 at the University of California Santa Cruz under the supervision of Robert Boltje.
 Prior to beginning my Ph.D., I was a platform engineer at SupplyFrame who dabbled in NLP and AI.
 I completed my undergraduate at Harvey Mudd College in 2017 (WIBSTR) with a major in mathematics, advised by Art Benjamin, with a concentration in political studies focusing on environmental and ethnic politics.

 Beyond research, I am strongly interested in mathematics education and outreach.
-Here are my CV, Google Scholar, arXiv, and ResearchGate.
+Here are my CV (last updated January 7, 2026), Google Scholar, arXiv, MathSciNet, ResearchGate, and MathGenealogy.
+I can be contacted at [First] [dot] [Last] [at] uga [dot] edu.

 What's next, and what's happened